FRITZ!Box 6840 LTE – Service - Knowledge Base

 The FRITZ!Box's firewall provides the following security functions:

-- No network devices in the home network are visible on the Internet, which means that it is not possible to access them directly over the Internet.
+- No devices in the home network are visible on the Internet, which means that it is not possible to access them directly over the Internet.
 IP Masquerading or Network Address Translation (NAT) ensures this on the TCP/IP level.

-- The FRITZ!Box checks all incoming and outgoing data packets and automatically rejects unrequested data from the Internet (Stateful Packet Inspection).
+- The FRITZ!Box checks all incoming and outgoing data packets and automatically rejects unwanted data from the Internet (Stateful Packet Inspection).
 This way only data packets that are direct replies to previous requests reach the home network.

 - By default, all TCP and UDP ports are either closed for incoming connections from the Internet or completely concealed.
 Therefore, so-called "portscans" cannot find any open TCP or UDP ports that could indicate weak points for potential attacks from "hackers".